roehampton/module-content/digital-literacy/week-05/lab/finding-and-evaluating-data-lab.md

 ## Part 1: Beginning your data project

+### What we will do today:

 - Choose a theme
 - Plan your project
 - Search for information and data
 - Use RADAR to evaluate at least four sources
 - Consider format and copyright
 - Record your decision making process based on the information - use your OneNote class notebook to record your work.
+- Start to consider how this work will feed into your assessment

+### Lets get started!

 #### 1. Planning